ferranrod/Getting-and-Cleaning-Data/README.md

 Dependencies

 run_analysis.R file will help you to install the dependencies automatically.
-It depends on reshape2 and data.table.
+It depends on data.table.